goksinenki/python-binance-data-exporter/README.md

 Then trades.py will read the file coins.txt and connect to Binance.

 It gets the coins data and insert them to Mysql database (in 5 minutes period)

+Do not forget schedule to execute that script every 5 minutes...